Grief Podcasts

 While everyone’s grief can look a bit different, there are a few warning signs that ring true for everyone if grief is becoming too much.
 For example, an inability to move on, or the loss of enjoyment is a bad sign.
 You shouldn’t stop living your life completely during grief.
 You’re still allowed to pursue your interests and goals.
 If your grief is preventing you from pursuing activities that you enjoy, or enjoying things you normally would, you may just need help finding your way forward.
 Avoiding time with loved ones isn’t always good, either.
 Sometimes it’s easier to process grief on our own, but it’s also important to be with loved ones.
 If you find yourself consistently avoiding other people, you should consider getting some help with your grief.

-Another example is the apprehension of new relationships due to the fear of loss.
+Another example is apprehension of new relationships due to the fear of loss.
 However, in order to move forward and continue to grow, we must forge new relationships.
 You might also need a bit of extra help if you find yourself getting lost in escapism in having an inability to continue normal activities.
 Staying busy or trying to escape to avoid feeling sad is not a long-term solution.
 Eventually, you will need to face your feelings.

 What can you do about it if you’re experiencing any or all of these things?